brlebtag/My-Commonplace-Book/Software-Design.md

 * Avoid Mutex and Semaphores (it causes performance issues).
 Prefer more to do more parallel work, whenever is possible.
 Better yet, use/implemenet a lock-free or wait-free data structure/algorithm.

 * Avoid, at all costs, sleep or delay directives.
 This will cause temporal dependencies and lots of hard to catch bugs.

+* Single thread like javascript is a very useful and performatic architecture.
+I like to emulate this architecture every once in a while because it is easy and you don't have to worry about concurrent memory access.

+* Concurrecy affects everywhere in the code.
+I perfer to assume that there is no order when using mutex or semaphores (avoid using them) (although, as far as I know, they are first-in-first-out).

+* Sometimes "do not repeat yourself" (DRY) is more complex than worth it.
+Personally I prefer single source of truth (SST) (i.e. the business rule will be in a single place only).

+* Split the code increases structural complexity (be aware of it).
+Only increase structural complexity when needed.

+* It is super important to keep refactoring the code, to reduce entropy (chaos, mess) and to make life easier (perhaps some code could go to the framework code?).

+* The system is constantly changing, perfection is impossible in this scenario.

+* Break the code into semantic elements, not just break the code because "it is too big".
+Always think about the language.
+You should approach development as you approach writing (literature).

+* Sub-problem classes/functions does not any hard-coded parameters.
+Parent class/function calls child with parameters needed.
+Even the root class/function should avoid hard-coded parameters and use enviroment variables or something else instead.

+* Some important attributes of a good code are: (i) semantic consistent (you don't write/name A but it's actually B), (ii) linear (you can follow the code as much as possible) and (iii) deterministic (as much as possible)

+* Avoid trusting 3-party APIs/code.
+Wrap them into a protection layer.

+* Always assume something will go wrong.
+Add treatment to that.

+* I like to structure my code in the following order: Firstly all invalid cases (preconditions) guarded by guard clauses in the order of the most critical to least critial (sometimes you can even add recover mechanisms in the least critical clauses and move on).
+Then, lastly, the happy path. it is easy to find all the precondictions to run your code and, in the happy path, the code is simpler because all necessary conditions were already treated.
+You only do the happy path.
+It is also more robust.